-Different methods for compiling spatially resolved estimates can be used depending on the availability of data.
+Different methods for compiling spatially disaggregated estimates can be used depending on the availability of data.
 However, the general approach always contains the same basic steps.
-Therefore, a general scheme can be followed.
-The schematic overview is presented in Figure 3-1.
+Therefore, a general scheme can be followed which is presented in Figure 3-1.